ibraheem-areeda/reading-notes-401/README.md

 | Practice in the Terminal | [Link](https://github.com/ibraheem-areeda/reading-notes-401/blob/main/Practice%20in%20the%20Terminal.md) |
 | The Growth Mindset | [Link](https://github.com/ibraheem-areeda/reading-notes-401/blob/main/Growth%20mindset.md)  |
 | Read: Class 01 | [Link](https://github.com/ibraheem-areeda/reading-notes-401/blob/main/Read:%20Class%2001.md)  |

+In this course we will learn to write clean, well-tested, advanced Python code using industry-standard software engineering patterns. we will study the foundational structures of programming, from object-oriented principles to advanced topics such as Django, Docker, and Data Science this course consists of 10 modules.